Fantomas42/nose-sfd/README.rst

 This is an update of the NoseDjango v0.6 which is incredibly fast than the new releases.
 This plugin will work with all the versions of Django.

-The aim of this fork is to keep the speed of the tests execution time.
+The aim of this fork is to keep the speed of the tests execution time and provide a simple way to test Django applications with nose.

-Features:

-* Automatic settings.py detection
-* Fixture support
-* Database setup/teardown

 Original authors: